 - FSA ID Website

-An FSA ID is compromised of a username and password and is required in order to e-Sign your Federal Direct Loan MPN and other federal student aid documents.
+An FSA ID is combination of a username and password and is required in order to e-Sign your Federal Direct Loan MPN and other federal student aid documents.

 - Master Promissory Note

 A Direct MPN is required of all new and current borrowers.

 Federal Direct Entrance Counseling is required for new borrowers who have not already completed an Entrance Counseling Session.